stephensong/elementary/README.md

 Elementary CSS is an aggressive reset style sheet.

 The principal purpose of a reset style sheet is to iron out inconsistencies in the default presentation given to HTML elements by web browsers.
-Elementary CSS goes further.
-Replacing the browser's own default style sheet, Elementary CSS provides a more practical baseline from which to compose modern web application interfaces.
+Elementary CSS goes further, overridding the browser's default style sheet to provide a more practical baseline from which to compose modern web application interfaces.

-- Images and multimedia containers such as ``<video>`` are converted from inline to block-level display, and are made responsive by default.
-- Form elements such as ``<label>``, ``<input>``, and ``<button>``, also have their default ``display`` property changed to ``block``.
-- The default font is changed to Roboto, while Inconsolata is used for monospaced text.
-- The root font size is changed from 16px to 10px, making it easier to specify relative fonts sizes using root em (``rem``) units.
-For example, 1.2rem is rendered at 12px (1.2 x 10 = 12).
-The root font size is bumped up slightly on larger screens, meaning that all text defined in rems will automatically scale in size proportionally to the rendering window.
-- The modern clearfix hack is applied to sectioning elements such as ``<article>`` and ``<section>``, so these containers will always clear any floated elements nested inside them.

-See below for a comprehensive list of features.

 ## Installation